luweizhang/chess-ai/model/README.md

 ### train.py:
 Train the neural network using Theano and outputs a .pickle file
 ### use_model.py:
-load the .pickle file to be used in the evaluation function
+load the .pickle file to be used in the game playing evaluation function